of individuals reached through emergency WASH interventions in response to diseases and epidemics

 Definition

-"Water, sanitation, or hygiene services" can include but is not limited to:
+"Water, sanitation, or hygiene services" can include, but are not limited to:

 • Hygiene messaging in emergencies – Risk communication and community engagement